 - High academic standards.
 Independent schools nurture intellectual curiosity, stimulate personal growth and encourage critical thinking.
 A larger percentage of students at independent schools are enrolled in advanced courses than in public, parochial and other private schools.

 - Small classes and individual attention.
 Independent schools have low student-teacher ratios that encourage close connections with students.
-The median ratio in NAIS (National Association of Independent Schools) schools in 2011-12 was 8.8 students to 1 teacher.

 - Excellent teachers.
 Independent school educators usually teach in their areas of expertise and are passionate about what they do.
 With more autonomy within the classroom, teachers are able to develop an in depth understanding of how each student learns and what motivates and inspires each child.